 This school project has a big cultural and social echo because it wants to draw attention to the violence against women through a creative and visual message.

 Supported and followed by the artist Carmela di Tomaso and the teacher Nadia Brivio, the students of class 4C, figurative program, of the Art School L. Fontana in Arese and the students of 3B, multimedia program, coordinated by the teacher Domenico Bulfaro, gave birth to artworks of great emotional intensity.

 Gobbetto Epoxy Resins, always sensitive to social issues, support the project as the technical sponsor contributing to the realization of the works with our resins.

 Products used for the realization:

 CONTRO IL PATRIARCATO LA RINASCITA

-The artwork of 3m x 2m, created by Marco Bonotto, Elettra Gobbi e Alice Ronchi involved immediately the spectators for its strong emotional impact.
+The artwork of 3m x 2m, created by Marco Bonotto, Elettra Gobbi e Alice Ronchi, immediately impressed the spectators for its strong emotional impact.

-“For this artwork, we took inspiration from three different artistic currents- say the artists -Medusa is based on classical art, translate through a fashion iconography, from Versace style.
-The Mercy refers to Renaissance art, instead, the last figure takes back from the Art Noveau and is inspired by Alphonse Mucha.
+“For this artwork, we took inspiration from three different artistic currents- say the artists -Medusa is based on classical art, translated through a fashion iconography, from Versace style.
+The Mercy refers to Renaissance art, instead, the last figure takes back from the Art Nouveau and is inspired by Alphonse Mucha.